 Tip no.1 for traveling to Greece: Pack your sunscreen!

 Everyone lusts after a golden summer tan.
 In order to achieve it, however, it takes some finessing.
 Surviving the blazing summer sun of Greece is easier said than done.
 You may think that exposing yourself as much as humanly possible to the sun will help you achieve the dream of being a bronze goddess/god, but this is not exactly right.

 In order to save yourselves from 3rd-degree burns, you have to make your no.1 priority to lather yourself with plenty of sunscreen.
 We highly recommend you start off with an SPF of 50 and work your way down to an SPF30 or SPF20 as the days go by and you’ve got some color on you.

-If you skip sunscreen or use low SPF sunscreen, all you’re going to achieve is a raging burn.
+If you skip sunscreen or use low SPF sunscreen, all you’re going to achieve is a raging burn -that is unless you visit Greece in February.
 You will turn the color of lobster red and have skin peeling off of you for days.
 With tanning, as with anything, you need to be patient and trust the process!